 From making videos in our scanty student rooms in Manchester to acquiring YouTube superfans in Lesotho, Southern Africa, our journey to (somehow) becoming content creators is a funny, if not fairly encouraging one for budding creatives.

 Our journey began when co-Founders, Hayel and Ndu, met at their beloved University of Manchester.

 "University was a surprise - a far cry from the lazy depiction of young people in contemporary media.
 We often found ourselves amongst friends, passionately debating the issues affecting both us and the world at large.
 We were young, politically engaged, motivated and aspirational."

 With graduation only months away, and the pressure of navigating a career in the real world setting in, we found ourselves applying to every graduate scheme going.
 We were unsure of the future and spent many a sleepless night discussing the possibilities.

 Regardless, amidst the chaos of student life, one thing was clear.
 We wanted to create content.
 Content that would document what we, and so many others, were feeling and experiencing.

 So, off we went with what little was left of our student loans, to Curry's, for the best (cheapest) camera that would allow us to capture the voices, thoughts and feelings of students in and around Manchester.
 We left with a Nikon D3100 and no idea on how to operate it.

+YouTube tutorials became a lifeline.
 Alongside dissertation cramming and revising, we learnt the basics of shooting and editing, and took our camera around with us everywhere, ready to press record on any interesting discussions we could strike up with our peers.
-With all this footage we thought, why don’t we start a Youtube channel ourselves?
+With all the footage we accumulated, we couldn't help but think - why don’t we start a Youtube channel ourselves?

 That’s us - we should have probably made a video about all of that given that we’re video first - but we thought we’d surprise you with our writing skills.